ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/01-ProgrammingBasics.md

 The primary advantage to using pseudocode in your programming process is that it improves the readability of your algorithms.
 By first writing algorithms for programs in a plain language, it allows you to break down a complex problem into smaller and more manageable pieces for coding.
 Furthermore, it gives you the chance to easily identify the most complex and potentially troublesome portions for code development.

 ## Programming with Logic
 A fundamental concept of computer programming, Boolean logic is the mathematical logic underlying Boolean algebra.
-In Boolean algebra mathematical expressions are evaluated to one of two values: true or false.
+In Boolean algebra mathematical expressions are evaluated to one of two values: TRUE or FALSE.
 Since an expression may only take on one of two values, Boolean logic is considered "two valued logic".

 Note that an expression is a combination of logical operands and operators.
 In Boolean logic the operands are statements that can be proven true or false, and the operators are the logical AND, OR and NOT.